 Amount of proteinaceous material present.
 For example, high protein materials absorb and neutralize some chemical disinfectants such as formaldehyde and quaternary ammonium compounds.

 Amount of organic material present.
-For example, quaternary ammonium compound is less effective in the presence of soap, detergents.
+For example, quaternary ammonium compounds are less effective in the presence of soap, detergents.

-Chemical nature, concentration, quantity, pH, application temperature and toxicity of disinfectants.
+Chemical nature, concentration, quantity, pH, application temperature, and toxicity of disinfectants.

 Make sure suitable PPE is worn when working with chemical disinfectants.